Q-ball Superradiance: Abstract

 \section{Abstract}

 Q-balls are non-topological solitons that coherently rotate in field space.
 We show that these coherent rotations can induce superradiance for scattering waves, thanks to the fact that the scattering involves two coupled modes.
 Despite the conservation of the particle number in the scattering, the mismatch between the frequencies of the two modes allows for the enhancement of the energy and angular momentum of incident waves.
 When the Q-ball spins in real space, additional rotational superradiance is also possible, which can further boost the enhancements.
 We identify the criteria for the energy and angular momentum superradiance to occur.
-The Zel'dovich criterion for rotational superradiance is violated in this system.

 Q-balls arise as solitonic solutions \cite{Rosen:1968mfz,Friedberg:1976me,Coleman:1985ki} in a variety of field theories that admit attractive nonlinear interactions~\cite{Lee:1991ax}.
 The attractive nature of the interactions allows charges to condense into a localized object, which however is not a static field configuration, as the phase of the field evolves in time, so as to evade Derrick’s theorem~\cite{Derrick:1964ww}.
 Q-balls may spin and become hollow in the center after acquiring some angular momentum \cite{Volkov:2002aj, Radu:2008pp, Campanelli:2009su, Arodz:2009ye, Benci:2010zz}, which may happen when forming from a system with nonzero angular momentum or in a Q-ball collision \cite{Hou:2022jcd}.
 Q-balls may naturally arise in the early universe \cite{Affleck:1984fy,Enqvist:1997si,Enqvist:1998en,Enqvist:1999mv,Kasuya:1999wu,Kasuya:2000wx,Kasuya:2001hg,Multamaki:2002hv,Harigaya:2014tla, Zhou:2015yfa, Hou:2022jcd} and are a candidate for dark matter \cite{Kusenko:1997si,Enqvist:1998xd,Banerjee:2000mb,Kusenko:2001vu,Roszkowski:2006kw,Shoemaker:2009kg,Kasuya:2011ix,Kasuya:2012mh,Kawasaki:2019ywz}.
 In the presence of strong gravity effects, the Q-ball counterparts are known as boson stars \cite{Kaup:1968zz, Liebling:2012fv, Schunck:2003kk}, which are another candidate for dark matter \cite{Liebling:2012fv, Maselli:2017vfi}.
 Q-balls can also be made in laboratories \cite{Enqvist:2003zb, Bunkov:2007fe} and can have composite charge structures \cite{Battye:2000qj, Copeland:2014qra, Xie:2021glp}.